apinizer/management-api-docs/README.md

 ## 📧 Support

-For questions or issues, please contact [support information].
+For questions or issues, please contact support@apinizer.com